Docker Entrypoint vs CMD: What Is the Difference and How to Choose?

 and ENTRYPOINT

-, figure out what they do, understand the key difference between them, and most importantly learn when to use which.
+, learn what they do, understand their key differences, and learn when to use which.
 Let’s get started!

 Prerequisites